mcosovic/JuliaGrid.jl/docs/src/tutorials/badDataAnalysis.md

 ---

 ## [Largest Normalized Residual Test](@id ResidualTestTutorials)
 As indicated by the Chi-squared test, bad data is present in the measurement set.
-We then perform the largest normalized residual test to identify the outlier and remove it from service:
+Then perform the largest normalized residual test to identify the outlier and remove it from service:
 ```@example BadData
 outlier = residualTest!(analysis; threshold = 4.0)

 nothing # hide
 ```

-In this step, we employ the largest normalized residual test following the analysis outlined in [aburbook; Sec.
+In this step, we use the largest normalized residual test following the analysis outlined in [aburbook; Sec.
 5.7](@cite).
 More precisely, we compute all measurement residuals based on the obtained estimate of the state variables:
 ```math
     r_i = z_i - h_i(\hat{\mathbf x}), \;\;\; i \in \mathcal M.
 ```